 The practice team understood the importance of obtaining and recording patients' consent to treatment.
 The staff were aware of the need to obtain proof of legal guardianship or Power of Attorney for patients who lacked capacity or for children who are looked after.
-The dentists gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions.
+Staff at the practice were multilingual meeting the differing language needs of patients at the practice.
+The clinicians gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions.
 We saw this documented in patients' records.